 The level of detail expected in the reconciliation depends on the nature and complexity of the reconciling items.
-The adjustments made from the most comparable financial measure should be consistent with the explanation required by subparagraph 6(e)(iv) of the Instrument regarding why the information is useful to investors and if applicable, how it is used by management.
+The adjustments made from the most directly comparable financial measure should be consistent with the explanation required by clause 6(1)(e)(ii)(B) of the Instrument regarding why the information is useful to investors and if applicable, how it is used by management.
 Explanations should be more detailed than merely stating what the reconciling item represents and should also cover the circumstances that give rise to the particular adjustment if it is not obvious.